 Although you want to keep their sleeping environment quiet and calm, adding white noise can help soothe your baby to sleep as it mimics the noises they were familiar with in the womb.

 White noise is the sound that blocks any environmental noises that can prove to be detrimental to the baby’s sleep.

 For instance, the sound of a fan running or a white noise machine helps cancel out other noises coming from in or around your home.

 Some babies also respond well to light and soothing music meant for instigating sleep and reducing the effect of unwanted sounds.

 6. Put Baby to Bed Drowsy, But Awake

 After you create a soothing environment for your baby (in a dark space, at a comfortable temperature) and run through your soothing bedtime routine, make sure you are putting your baby down to sleep when they are nice and sleepy but still actually awake.

 Starting this habit early on can help avoid making negative sleep associations, such as being rocked or fed to sleep, and will help your baby learn to fall asleep independently more quickly!

-During the first few months of your baby’s life, lost of biological changes occur.
+During the first few months of your baby’s life, loss of biological changes occurs.

-Their sleep cycles aren’t fully developed yet, and they are constantly shifting between light and deep sleep, making them vulnerable to frequent wake ups.
+Their sleep cycles aren’t fully developed yet, constantly shifting between light and deep sleep, making them vulnerable to frequent wake-ups.